 A simple cholesterol definition

-Cholesterol is a waxy, fat-like substance that occurs naturally in the body.
-It plays a vital role in how every cell works – but having too much cholesterol in the blood is one of the risk factors in the development of coronary heart disease.
+Cholesterol is a waxy, fat-like substance that occurs naturally in the body and is found in all cells.
+It has an important part to play in various vital processes in the body – but having too much cholesterol in the blood is one of the risk factors in the development of coronary heart disease.
 There are many risk factors for coronary heart disease, and it is important to take care of all of them to reduce the overall risk of it.

 Cholesterol makes its way around the body in molecules called lipoproteins.
-There are two kinds that are particularly important, especially when we consider why one kind of cholesterol might be good, and another bad: LDL-cholesterol and HDL-cholesterol.
+There are two main kinds that are particularly important: LDL-cholesterol and HDL-cholesterol.

 Want to find out more?
-Check out these articles for a full and comprehensive definition of cholesterol:
+Check out these articles for more information on:

 - What is HDL-Cholesterol?
 Discover why you want high levels of this in your blood.